Transactions

 "2024-02-20 05:28:03".Specifies whether the transaction should proceed even if the source’s balance is insufficient.
 If enabled and the source has less than the required amount, the balance will become negative.
 See also: Overdrafts

 Specifies that the transaction should be held until certain conditions are met.
-See also: Inflight transactions.
+See also: Create inflight.

 Specifies the date and time when an inflight transaction should expire.
 Once expired, the transaction is voided and the amount is rolled back.